intarchboard/network-quality-workshop-report/README.txt

    pinpoint to the source of delay (home router, ISP, server side, or some network node in between).

-   Another source of high working latency is in the network routers that are exposed to cross-traffic.
-As [Schlinker2019] indicated, these become saturated during the peak hours of the day.
-Systematic testing of the working latency can help improve the infrastructure.
+   Another source of high working latency comes from network routers that are exposed to cross-traffic.
+As [Schlinker2019] indicated, these can become saturated during the peak hours of the day.
+   Systematic testing of the working latency in routers under load can help improve the infrastructure.

+4.2.6.
+Metrics Key Points

+   The metrics for network quality can be roughly grouped into:

+   1. Availability metrics, which indicate whether the user can access the network at all.

+   2. Capacity metrics, which indicate whether the actual line capacity is sufficient to meet the user's demands.

+Hardaker & Shapira       Expires 4 December 2022               [Page 18]

+Internet-Draft                    title                        June 2022

+   3. Latency metrics, indicating if the user gets the data in a timely fashion.

+   4. Higher-order metrics, which include both the network metrics, such as inter-packet arrival time, and the applicaiton metrics, such as the mean time between rebuffering for video streaming.

+   The availabiltiy metrics can be seen as derivative of either the capacity (zero capacity leading to zero availability) or the latency (infinite latency leading to zero availability).

-5.4.3.
-Key points
+   Key points from the presentations and discussions included:

-   1. Availability and capacity are "hygienic factors" - unless the application is capable of using extra capacity, the end-users see little benefit in overprovisioning.
+   1. Availability and capacity are "hygienic factors" - unless an application is capable of using extra capacity, end-users will see little benefit from using overprovisioned lines.

-   2. The working latency has stronger correlation with user experience than the idle latency.
+   2. The working latency has stronger correlation with user experience than latency under an idle network load.
 The working latency can exceed the idle latency by order of magnitude.

-   3. The RPM metric is a stable metric that can be effective to communicate latency to the end-users.
+   3. The RPM metric is a stable metric, with positive values being better, that can be effective to communicate latency to the end- users.

    4. The relationship between throughput and goodput can be effective in finding the saturation points, both in client-side [Paasch2021] and server-side [Schlinker2019] settings.

-   5. Working latency depends on the choice of the algorithms for endpoint congestion control and for router queuing.
+   5. Working latency depends on algorithm choice for addressing endpoint congestion control and router queuing.

+   Finally, it was commonly agreed to that the best metrics are those that are actionable.